AdobeDocs/workfront.en/help/quicksilver/reports-and-dashboards/reports/text-mode/reference-collections-report.md

    Click&nbsp;**Save + Close**to save the report.

-### Reference a collection in the custom prompt of a report
+### Reference a collection in the custom prompt of a report {#reference-a-collection-in-the-custom-prompt-of-a-report}

 You can reference a collection of objects in the custom prompt&nbsp;of a report, to&nbsp;filter the results of the report for the&nbsp;attributes of objects associated with the object of the report.